 Nothing says “I care” like a piece of hand painted artwork.
 And it is so easy to make something special that can be ready in time for the holidays.
 Watercolor is such a great medium because it’s so versatile and dries quickly making it easy to get a whole stack of cards done in less than an hour.
+Beginners of all ages find success with this step-by-step Christmas Stocking watercolor tutorial.
 This is one of eight patterns I’ve made this year for you!
 All of the patterns are available in the Resource Library.
 If you don’t already have a password, you can sign up HERE to get yours and then get started right away!

 If you don’t have time to do a watercolor project right now (I get it) and just want to print out my finished cards for your own use, you can find them HERE.